 Submission requirements – An offer or bid submitted on a virtual zonal resource must specify whether the virtual zonal resource will be conducting a virtual sale (‘VIRTUAL-GENERATOR’) or a virtual purchase (‘VIRTUAL-LOAD’) of energy in the “Bid Offer” field of the submission.

 Price Quantity Pairs – Following MR Ch.7 ss.3.5.5.3 and 3.10.1.2, the minimum quantity that must be submitted in the second quantity of the price-quantity pair for an offer or bid is 1.0 MW.
+Following MR Ch.7 ss.1.6.3 and 3.10.1.3, the maximum quantity that may be submitted is limited by the IESO established offer or bid quantity limit.

-The total number of price-quantity pairs that may be submitted in accordance with MR Ch.7 s.3.10.1.5 includes the first price-quantity within each offer and bid.
+The total number of price-quantity pairs that may be submitted in accordance with MR Ch.7 ss.1.6.3 and 3.10.1.5 includes the first price-quantity within each offer and bid.

+Quantity and Lamination Volume Limit – Following MR Ch.7 s1.6.3, the IESO established energy lamination volume limit and offer or bid quantity limit can be found on the IESO Public Reports website – Transmission Facility All in Service Limits Report (Days 0 to 34).

 Offer/bid screen for submitted but not cleared exposure – The IESO-estimated daily cumulative submitted but not cleared dollar exposure for each virtual trader in accordance with MR Ch.7 s.3.10.1.4 is calculated by: